-\ The disposals value of right-of-use assets represents disposals due to terminated leases and the impact of remeasurement of lease assets as a result of changes in lease terms.
+^{} The disposals value of right-of-use assets represents disposals due to terminated leases and the impact of remeasurement of lease assets as a result of changes in lease terms.

-\\ The charge for the period does not agree to the charge in the consolidated statement of loss and other comprehensive (loss)/income due to the indirect taxes benefit of \$0.4 million (2020: \$0.8 million, 2019: \$nil) in IHS Brasil Cessão de Infraestruturas S.A. claimed through depreciation over the useful life of the asset.
+- The charge for the period does not agree to the charge in the consolidated statement of income/(loss) and other comprehensive income/(loss) due to the indirect taxes benefit of \$0.9 million (2021: \$0.4 million, 2020: \$0.8 million) in IHS Brasil Cessão de Infraestruturas S.A. claimed through depreciation over the useful life of the asset. - Re-presented to reflect the measurement period adjustments in respect of updates to the accounting for the acquisition of I-Systems Soluções de Infraestrutura S.A. in November 2021 (refer to note 31). - Includes subsequent asset acquisitions on business combination transactions. - Includes net movements in assets relating to the decommissioning and site restoration provision.